usegalaxy-eu/website/_posts/2020-08-22-three-steps-to-galaxify-your-tool.md

 to the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/view/bgruening/diff/), an app store for Galaxy.
 From there, every Galaxy instance can install tools (apps).

-Furthermore, a bot is automatically creating [(Bio)Containers](https://biocontainers.pro) (Docker, rkt and Singularity) by tracking all Galaxy tools to ensure that for all tools a container exists.
+Furthermore, a bot is automatically creating [(Bio)Containers](https://biocontainers.pro) (Docker, rkt and Singularity) by tracking all Galaxy tools to ensure that a container exists for each tool.
 You can see the bot in action in the following PR:

 Automatic Containers: [https://github.com/BioContainers/multi-package-containers/pull/1236](https://github.com/BioContainers/multi-package-containers/pull/1236)